 See, the size of the speaker is the primary determiner of the amount of air it can move.
 A small speaker moves less air than a large speaker.
 Air, when it comes to speakers, means noise and bass.

-What to Look for in a 4-inch car speaker
+What to look for in a 4-inch car speaker?

-In all cases, the goal is to keep a reasonable flow of electrical power between the amplifier or head unit and speaker.
+In all cases, the goal is to keep a reasonable flow of electrical power between the amplifier or head unit and the speaker.

 A speaker’s sensitivity, measured in dB, denotes the amount of sound the speaker can produce per the power or electrical energy delivered to it.
-If you’re running your speaker off of your low-powered head unit, you’ll want the highest sensitivity rating possible (shoot for over 90 dB).
+If you are running your speaker off of your low-powered head unit, you’ll want the highest sensitivity rating possible (shoot for over 90 dB).
 If you’ll be running your speaker off of an amp, you should be okay with a low sensitivity (under 90 dB) setup.